Extra Duty Details FAQs

-A trooper will complete a separate Paid Detail Voucher for each detail, and one for each trooper working a specific detail.
+A trooper will complete a separate Paid Detail Voucher for each specific detail worked.
 Only hours which are actually worked by the employee shall be recorded on the voucher.
 Details are not portal to portal.

 Are troopers allowed to split a detail with another off-duty trooper?
 If they split a detail, what are the paperwork requirements?